yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 * A trait such as sepal length, is called a feature or attribute
 * The value of a feature is called attribute value
 * The space that contains all the attributes is called attribute space, or sample space.
-* The process of obtaining "model" from dataset is called learning or training
+* The process of obtaining *model* from dataset is called learning or training

 To classify AI from the angle of the problems it tries to solve, we'd have: